 Istanbul is a fascinating city that straddles right between Asia and Europe.
 Istanbul is a major city in the country of Turkey.

 Istanbul has the famous Bosphorus Strait used as the dividing line between Europe and Asia.
-The city is divided almost right down the middle between the European and Asia Continents, so the city of Istanbul sits between two continents.
+The city is divided almost right down the middle between the European and Asia Continents, so Istanbul sits between two continents.
 Many consider Istanbul a transcontinental city that is straddled on two different continents.

-Istanbul – The Europe and Asia Divide
+Istanbul – Europe and Asia Divide

 Istanbul is the only city globally that is spread over two continents.
-With the Bosphorus strait acting as the dividing line between Europe and Asia, Istanbul is a city with two parts; one is within the Asian continent and the other in the European continent.
+With the Bosphorus strait acting as the dividing line between Europe and Asia, Istanbul is a city with two parts; one is within the Asian continent, and the other is in the European continent.
 The Strait of Bosphorus has an inlet known as the Golden horn that further divides the European side of Istanbul into northern and southern halves.

 Turkey also has the Sea of Marmara, a sea located entirely within Turkey’s borders.